 In March 2017, the Company's Board of Directors adopted, and the stockholders approved, the 2017 Stock Option and Incentive Plan (the "2017 Plan"), that became effective in April 2017.
-The 2017 Plan provides for the issuance of incentive awards up to 4,600,000 shares of common stock to officers, employees, consultants and directors, less the number of shares subject to issued and outstanding awards under the Aerpio Therapeutics, Inc. 2011 Equity Incentive Plan (the "2011 Plan") that were assumed in the Merger.
+The 2017 Plan provides for the issuance of incentive awards up to 4,600,000 shares of common stock to officers, employees, consultants and directors, less the number of shares subject to issued and outstanding awards under the Company's 2011 Equity Incentive Plan that were assumed in the Merger.
 The 2017 Plan also provides that the number of shares reserved for issuance thereunder will be increased annually on the first day of each year beginning in 2018 by four percent (4%) of the shares of our common stock outstanding on the last day of the immediately preceding year or such smaller increase as determined by our Board of Directors.
-In April 2018, the Company's Board of Directors approved a 4% increase adding 1,082,802 shares to the 2017 Plan.
+As a result of the evergreen increase, a total of 1,623,520 shares were added to the 2017 Plan on January 1, 2019 and a total of 1,623,520 shares were added to the 2017 Plan on January 1, 2020.